OpenMS/pyopenms-docs/docs/source/data_manipulation.rst

 Filtering by scan number
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Or we could use an external list of scan numbers to filter by scan numbers:
+Or we could use an external list of scan numbers to filter by scan numbers,
+thus only retaining MS scans in which we are interested in:

 .. code-block:: python
   :linenos: